El día que llovió en el diluvio | Guillermo Núñez

 About the author

-Technical Specifications
+Technical specifications

 Author: Guillermo Núñez

-Format: box with books and digital prints.
+Format: Cardboard box with books and prints inside.

-Dimensions: 24 x 19 cm (closed)
+Dimensions: 24 x 19 cm.

 Print run: –